polar-app/polar-app/docs/ROADMAP.md

 - Simple 'About' webapp that includes the version of the project.
 Where to find more resources, donation links, etc.

+- Capture needs to use a webview.
+The current way we're capturing content is actually causing us to lockup.

 # Medium Term

+- Redo the HTML app so that it scrolls via overflow not via the page scrolling.
+  This way the PDF viewer and HTML viewer have the same general layout which should reduce bugs.

 - Support native platform integration for file extensions. *.pdf and *.phz.
   This is a good project for someone else on MacOS or Windows to take on as we